Is Your Irrigation System Water Savvy?

 Timing is everything

 Whether or not you employ smart controllers, resetting timers to before sunrise and after sunset will help keep your clients water costs down and your business up.
 Watering lawns during this period not only cuts down on water loss due to evaporation but also because of less wind diffusion.
+Be sure to remember to adjust timings during seasonal changes when daylight hours increase (i.e. fall to summer) and daylight savings.

 In this economy keeping the client happy while maintaining a profit is difficult.
 Using the above techniques should help ease some of this tension.